 If you're unhappy with any part of the service you get from the care home or hospital, you must first go through the hospital or care home complaints procedure.
 If you're still unhappy after this, you can contact the Northern Ireland Ombudsman, who can carry out an independent investigation.

 Everyone deals with bereavement in their own way.
-If you or someone you know needs counselling or support, ask your family doctor or contact a relevant organisation.
-Your local authority may provide support and advice about the arrangements that need to be made after a bereavement, such as registering the death and obtaining a death certificate.
+If you or someone you know needs counselling or support, ask your family doctor or contact a support organisation, like Cruse Bereavement Care.